 Today, one can have a career as a freelancer and earn six figures from the comfort of your home.
 There are many freelance platforms that connect buyers to freelancers and strike a deal.
 Freelancers get gigs and make a living.

 You can register on platforms like Upwork, Fiverr or Freelancer and start marketing your skills to ready buyers.
 The potential clients have the privilege to choose from a pool of freelancers that meets their requirements of skill and budget.

 Perhaps some freelancers might deploy a cold email marketing strategy.
 However, the freelancing platform delivers the best result still.
 A freelancing platform saves you a lot of operational costs while you focus on the job.

 The Marketplace is the beginning of a new generation considering:

 - the over 30 million active companies on LinkedIn

 - work From Home Culture Following Pandemic

-- the Flexibility with “Hiring Remote Employee”
+- the Flexibility of “Hiring Remote Employee”

-Freelance platforms like Fiverr and Upwork has increased the demand and ease of hiring freelancers and attracting potential talent seekers.
+Freelance platforms like Fiverr and Upwork have increased the demand and ease of hiring freelancers and attracting potential talent seekers.
 In 2020, Upwork generated over 373 million U.S. dollars in revenue while Fiverr made $189.5 million

 Irrespective of your location, with Microsoft’s LinkedIn digital wallet, you can receive payments with ease.
 This supports multiple payment options, unlike other freelance marketplaces.